Louis Alphonse Koyagialo

-Governor of Shaba
+Koyagialo was an alumnus of the University of Kinshasa.

+Political career

-Koyagialo originated from the same part of Equateur Province as President Mobutu Sese Seko.
+Koyagialo hailed from Equateur Province, originating from the same area as President Mobutu Sese Seko.
 Under Mobutu, Koyagialo was Governor of Shaba Province (since renamed as Katanga Province) from 1986 to 1990.

-In April 2006 he published a book describing the massacre of students at the University of Lubumbashi in 1990.
-The book claims that only one student is known to have died.
-This is the official government position.
+In April 2006, he published a book describing the massacre of students at the University of Lubumbashi in 1990.
+The book claims that only one student is known to have died, the official government position.
 Other sources give varying estimates of the number of students who died, with Amnesty International suggesting that the figure is between 50 and 150.

-Political career under Kabila

-Koyagialo was appointed acting secretary general of President Joseph Kabila's political cartel.
+Under President Joseph Kabila, Koyagialo was appointed executive secretary of the Members for the Alliance for the Presidential Majority, Kabila's political cartel.

-In a minor shuffle announced on 11 September 2011, he was appointed Deputy Prime Minister and Minister for PTT.

-On 14 October 2011 he visited the headquarters of the Independent National Electoral Commission, INEC, to sign the Code of Conduct for the up-coming elections on behalf of Joseph Kabila, who did not attend in person.
+In a minor cabinet reshuffle announced on 11 September 2011, Koyagialo was appointed Deputy Prime Minister and Minister for Posts, Telephones and Telecommunications.
+On 14 October 2011 he visited the headquarters of the Independent National Electoral Commission, INEC, to sign the Code of Conduct for the upcoming elections on behalf of Joseph Kabila, who did not attend in person.

+On 6 March 2012, President Kabila appointed Koyagialo as interim Prime Minister after the resignation of the government led by Adolphe Muzito.
+The resignation occurred amid an intensifying armed rebellion in the east of the country, in North Kivu.

+On 10 June 2013, Koyagialo was elected Governor of Equateur by a vote of 76-27.